DarrylBayliss/DarrylBayliss/README.md

 ### <div align="center">Hi, I'm Darryl.
 A software engineer from London, UK</div>

-- 💼 I'm available for hire for permenent or contract based roles!
+- 💼 I'm available for hire for permanent or contract based roles!
 Read more about my experience [here](https://www.darrylbayliss.net/about/).

 - ⚛️ I’m currently learning about [React Native](https://reactnative.dev/).